gregorywmorris/Maven-Power-Outage-Challenge/README.md

 **Additional Note:**

 * The year range is from 2002 to 2023.
+* Users are instructed to leave blank when unable to estimate outages MW or population.
+For analysis purposes these numbers will be estimated.

 ### Data Cleaning
 Data Dictionary is used as a guide for expected values.